 , kube_deployment

 ) that you can use to filter for any subset of your container infrastructure.
-If you included a DD_TAGS
+If you want to leverage any custom tags, you can configure the sidecar with a DD_TAGS

 Deep visibility, right out of the gate